Modelur/docs/docs/reference/city_block.md

 **Built-up Area**

-Built-up area sets the default floor area size of the Building inside selected City Block.
-Please note that this value will be automatically overloaded when creating the Building (to keep drawn floor area size) unless you check the Manually drawn floor plan assumes default Built-up Area under Building tab → [Editing Modes of Building](/reference/building/#editing-modes-of-building).
+Built-up area sets the default floor area size of the [Building](../building) inside selected City Block.
+Please note that this value will be automatically overloaded when creating the Building (to keep drawn floor area size) unless you check the Manually drawn floor plan assumes default Built-up Area under Building tab → [Editing Modes of Building](../building/#editing-modes-of-building).
 Built-up Area will automatically be adapted if you change Gross Floor Area (described below) to match the division of Gross Floor Area with Number of Storeys.

 **Gross Floor Area**

-Gross floor area parameter is used to define default gross floor area size of the Building inside the selected City Block.
+Gross floor area parameter is used to define default gross floor area size of the [Building](../building) inside the selected City Block.
 If Building is created from scratch (no horizontal SketchUp Face is selected), this will be used to determine size of the Building (in combination with Number of Storeys).